Carnivàle

 Carnivàle (/ˌkɑrnɪˈvæl/) is an American television series set in the United States Dust Bowl during the Great Depression of the 1930s.
 The series, created by Daniel Knauf for HBO, ran for two seasons from September 7, 2003 to March 27, 2005.
 In tracing the lives of disparate groups of people in a traveling carnival, Knauf's story combined a bleak atmosphere with elements of the surreal in portraying struggles between good and evil and between free will and destiny.
 The show's mythology draws upon themes and motifs from traditional Christianity and gnosticism together with Masonic lore, particularly that of the Knights Templar order.

-Nick Stahl and Clancy Brown starred as Ben Hawkins and Brother Justin Crowe, respectively.
+Nick Stahl starred as Ben Hawkins, and Clancy Brown as Brother Justin Crowe.
 Knauf also served as executive producer along with Ronald D. Moore and 3 Arts Entertainment's Howard Klein.
 The show was filmed in Santa Clarita, California, and nearby Southern California locations.

 Early reviews praised Carnivàle for style and originality but questioned the approach and execution of the story.
 The first episode set an audience record for an HBO original series and drew durable ratings through the first season.
 When the series proved unable to sustain these ratings in its second season, it was cancelled.
 An intended six-season run was thus cut short by four seasons.

 In all, 24 episodes of Carnivàle were broadcast.
 In 2004, the series won five Emmys out of fifteen nominations.
 The show received numerous other nominations and awards between 2004 and 2006.

 Episodes

 The two seasons of Carnivàle take place in the Depression-era Dust Bowl between 1934 and 1935, and consist of two main plotlines that slowly converge.
 The first involves a young man with strange healing powers named Ben Hawkins (Nick Stahl), who joins a traveling carnival when it passes near his home in Milfay, Oklahoma.
 Soon thereafter, Ben begins having surrealistic dreams and visions, which set him on the trail of a man named Henry Scudder, a drifter who crossed paths with the carnival many years before, and who apparently possessed unusual abilities similar to Ben's own.

 The second plotline revolves around a Father Coughlin-esque Methodist preacher, Brother Justin Crowe (Clancy Brown), who lives with his sister Iris (Amy Madigan) in California.
 He shares Ben's prophetic dreams and slowly discovers the extent of his own unearthly powers, which include bending human beings to his will and making their sins and greatest evils manifest as terrifying visions.
-Certain that he is doing God's work, Brother Justin fully devotes himself to his religious duties, not realizing that his ultimate nemesis Ben Hawkins and the carnival are inexorably drawing closer.
+Certain that he is doing God's work, Brother Justin fully devotes himself to his religious duties, not realizing that his ultimate nemesis, Ben Hawkins, and the carnival are inexorably drawing closer.